jayptl-me/cross-net-extension/README.md

 ![Cross-Net Logo](https://via.placeholder.com/150x150.png?text=Cross-Net)

-**Cross-Net Wallet** is a web3 browser wallet extension that enables seamless cross-chain transactions and asset management across multiple blockchain networks.
+**Cross-Net Wallet** is a web3 browser wallet extension that enables seamless cross-chain transactions and asset management across multiple blockchain networks, with built-in cross-browser compatibility.

 ## 🌉 Overview

 Cross-Net Wallet is designed to simplify the multi-chain experience for both users and developers.
 It injects a standard Ethereum provider that follows EIP-1193 and EIP-6963 standards, allowing for smooth integration with existing dApps while providing enhanced cross-chain capabilities.
+Built on Manifest V3 with a unified browser API abstraction layer, it works flawlessly across Chrome, Firefox, and other Chromium-based browsers.

 ## ✨ Features

 - **EIP-1193 Compliance**: Full compatibility with the standard Ethereum Provider API
 - **EIP-6963 Support**: Multi-wallet detection and announcement for modern dApps
 - **Cross-Chain Operations**: Easily switch between and interact with multiple blockchains
+- **Cross-Browser Compatibility**: Unified browser extension API that works across Chrome, Firefox, and Edge
+- **Manifest V3 Support**: Built on the latest extension platform for improved security and performance
 - **Transaction Management**: Send, sign, and track transactions across networks
 - **Chain Management**: Add custom networks and switch between chains
+- **Multi-Asset Support**: Manage multiple tokens and NFTs across different chains from a single interface
 - **Robust Error Handling**: Standardized error codes and messages
 - **Event System**: Real-time notifications of account, network, and wallet state changes
 - **Developer-Friendly**: Extensive logging and debugging features